SAP-archive/starter-NodeJS/README.md

 - Click on the **RUN** tab, and on the **Bot Hosting** menu
 - Connect your Github account
 - Select the repository you've just created
-- Wait a little, we're starting your instance in Amazon...
+- Wait a little, we're starting your instance...

 Every time you will push on master, we'll deploy your code :clap:

 #### Requirements

-Since we deploy your code in AWS Lambda, your package.json **must** contain:
+Since we deploy your code your code in generic containers, there are 3 requirements:

-- [x] The task `build`.
-The default one you will find in the starter kit is `"build": "babel src -d lib"` to compile your Javascript in a version that AWS Lambda support.
+- [x] Your package.json **must** contain the `build` task.
+It must be present even if empty or just copying files.
+The default one you will find in the starter kit is `"build": "babel src -d lib"` to compile your Javascript.
 So you can code with your favorite ES6, ES7 features :thumbsup:
-- [x] The task `prod`. the default one you will find in the starter kit is `"prod": "node lib/server.js"` to serve your code.
+- [x] A lib directory must be present (by default it's created with the `build` task)
+- [x] The entrypoint of your code in production **must** be in the `lib/bot.js` file.
+This file **must** contain an export of a `bot` function named `bot`.
+It tooks as first argument the body of the request (Bot Connector, custom curl,...)

-You can change file name, directory structure, but be sure that these two tasks work fine!
+You can change all other file name, directory structure, but be sure that these tree points work fine!

 ## More